1313e/CMasher/docs/source/user/usage.rst

 In order to avoid creating colormaps that have too few different colors to look smooth, it is recommended to include at least 128 different colors.
 For *CMasher* colormaps, this means that one should aim to use at least :math:`50\%` of sequential colormaps (256 colors), or :math:`25\%` of diverging colormaps (511 colors).

-It is also possible to use the :func:`~cmasher.get_sub_cmap` function to create qualitative sub-colormaps of any colormap, by setting the :pycode:`N` parameter to an integer.
+It is also possible to use the :func:`~cmasher.get_sub_cmap` function to create qualitative sub-colormaps of any colormap, by setting the `N` argument to an integer.
 This works very similarly to the :func:`~cmasher.take_cmap_colors` function described below, but returns a :obj:`~matplotlib.colors.ListedColormap` object instead of a list of colors.
 Below is an example of a qualitative sub-colormap with 5 colors using the central :math:`60\%` of the :ref:`lilac` colormap, created with :pycode:`cmr.get_sub_cmap('cmr.lilac', 0.2, 0.8, N=5)`: